react-native-picker/picker/README.md

 ### For React Native v0.60 and above (Autolinking)

 As [react-native@0.60](https://reactnative.dev/blog/2019/07/03/version-60) and above supports autolinking there is no need to run the linking process.
 Read more about autolinking [here](https://github.com/react-native-picker/cli/blob/master/docs/autolinking.md).
+This is supported by `react-native-windows@0.64` and above.

 #### iOS
 CocoaPods on iOS needs this extra step: